jeanparpaillon/elixir-snmp/README.md

 * Describing SNMP agent and its configuration.

 ### Configure or add directories, add .mib file(s)
-* By default, `elixir_snmp` expects you to have **defined your .mib file(s)** at my_app_root/mibs, and to have my_app_root/priv/mibs in place for `elixir_snmp` to put the compiled mibs.
+* By default, `elixir_snmp` expects you to have to have non standard .mib files in `mibs/*.mib` (they will be compiled into `priv/mibs/*.bin`.
+Standard MIBs are provided with OTP in `<otp>/lib/snmp-<version>/mibs/` and do not need to be included.
+MIB compilation is quite complex: `use Snmp.Mib` (see [Instrumenting MIB below](https://github.com/jeanparpaillon/elixir-snmp#instrumenting-mib)) is not enough to compile MIB files, and `.mib` files need to be already compiled into `*.bin` when compiling elixir code.
+So `:mib` compiler can be added in the list of compilers of the application (see https://github.com/jeanparpaillon/elixir-snmp/blob/master/lib/mix/tasks/compile.mib.ex).

 See related config options [here](https://github.com/jeanparpaillon/elixir-snmp/blob/4c37a2d511917bf99029625844666b8ab0f5ac0c/lib/snmp/compiler/options.ex#L3-L4).

 ### Instrumenting MIB
-* As noted below in [Defining Agent](https://github.com/jeanparpaillon/elixir-snmp#defining-agent), there are two mandatory SNMP agents.
-You will need to create Elixir Mib files (not to be confused with .mib files) for these, you don't have to define your own instrumentation functions.
+* As noted below in [Defining Agent](https://github.com/jeanparpaillon/elixir-snmp#defining-agent), there are two mandatory SNMP mibs.
+You will need to create Elixir Mib modules (not to be confused with .mib files) for these, you don't have to define your own instrumentation functions.
 Remember to update the (required) confs values below: